ScriptTiger/fasmgP/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://docs.google.com/forms/d/e/1FAIpQLSfBEe5B_zo69OBk19l3hzvBmz3cOV6ol1ufjh0ER1q3-xd2Rg/viewform)

-**ATTENTION!!!: fasmgP is currently still in its primordial experimental stages and neither backwards nor forwards compaibility are guaranteed so that the code base does not constrain itself during development and can achieve the best end result.
+**ATTENTION!!!: fasmgP is currently still in its primordial experimental stages and neither backwards nor forwards compatibility are guaranteed so that the code base does not constrain itself during development and can achieve the best end result.
 Because of this, it is recommended that you add fasmgP as a git submodule to your project so it can be more easily managed without breaking anything as well as be both backdated and updated as needed.**

 # fasmgP
 Collection of fasmg procedures which can be quickly included with any fasmg project to gain out-of-the box procedures for simple memory management, string manipulations, and more, with minimal abstractions and as few system calls as possible in favor of doing as much as possible internally as efficiently and intuitively as possible.